-The employment benefits Gatwick claims the project would deliver are misleading.
-Its own consultant, Oxera, says that the project is not expected to result in material net job creation at the national level.
+The employment benefits Gatwick claims the project would deliver are misleading: the analysis carried out by its consultant, Oxera, shows that the project is not expected to result in material net job creation at the national level.
 Any local or regional job creation would be by displacement from other regions and therefore likely to be inconsistent with the government's levelling up agenda.

 Gatwick's assessment of the economic benefits and costs of the proposed project is based on unsupportable or out of date assumptions, together with omissions and errors.
 Correction of these assumptions, omissions and errors would have a very significant effect on the overall benefit-cost of the proposed scheme.
-It is likely that the scheme in fact has a negative net present value and therefore represents a highly unattractive proposition from a public interest perspective.
+It is likely that the scheme in fact carries a deeply negative net present value and therefore represents a highly unattractive proposition from a public interest perspective.

-Expansion and growth at Gatwick would increase the airport's CO_2 emissions by nearly 50% from 2018.
-Emissions attributable to Gatwick alone would grow from less than 1% in 2019 to over 5.5% of total UK emissions by 2038.
+Expansion and growth at Gatwick would increase the airport's CO_2 emissions by nearly 50%.
+Emissions from Gatwick alone would grow from less than 1% in 2019 to over 5.5% of total UK emissions by 2038.
 An increase in emissions of this (or any) scale would have a material impact on the UK's ability to meet its carbon reduction targets and is therefore inconsistent with government policy.
 The airport has no credible plans to mitigate these emissions because viable low carbon technologies do not currently exist for commercial aviation.
 Gatwick has also failed to assess or quantify the non- CO_2 effects of its proposed growth, and must do so based on best available scientific evidence.
 It must also monetise and report its emissions using latest government carbon value figures.
-Any growth at Gatwick should be conditional on it achieving a progressive, material reduction in the total climate impacts facilitated by the airport from a 2019 baseline.
-A reduction trajectory should be set, independently monitored and enforced.

 Expansion at Gatwick would have devastating consequences for local communities and people under flight paths: there would be more noise, more road and rail congestion, worse air quality and properties under flight paths would be devalued.
 Gatwick's analysis of the noise impacts of its proposed expansion is deliberately and cynically misleading.
 Its noise envelope proposals are inconsistent with CAA guidance and unacceptable.
-They propose inappropriate metrics and limits, do not comply with government policy and lack adequate enforcement arrangements.
+They propose inappropriate metrics and limits, do not comply with government policy and lack adequate enforcement arrangement.
 They have also been put forward without the stakeholder discussion required by the CAA, in contrast to the approach taken by other airports.